MangoCat827/Spotcat/README.md

 ## 📜 License

-This project is based on [magneto3572/spotyy](https://github.com/magneto3572/spotyy), originally licensed under the MIT License.
+This project is a modified version of [magneto3572/spotyy](https://github.com/magneto3572/spotyy), originally licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Modifications, improvements, and republishing done by MangoCat827 in 2025.
+All modifications, improvements, and republishing were made by [MangoCat827](https://github.com/MangoCat827) in 2025, and are also released under the MIT License.

 ## 🙏 Acknowledgements